-UK medical officer: New virus variant spreading more rapidly
+UK prime minister expected to announce new anti-virus rules

-LONDON (AP) — British Prime Minister Boris Johnson held emergency talks with his Cabinet on Saturday as the government’s scientific advisors said a new variant of the coronavirus was accelerating the spread of infections.
+LONDON (AP) — British Prime Minister Boris Johnson held emergency talks with his Cabinet on Saturday to discuss strategies to curb the spread of COVID-19 as the government’s scientific advisors said a new variant of the coronavirus was accelerating the spread of infections.

-England’s chief medical officer, Chris Whitty, said that based on preliminary modeling data and rapidly rising incidence rates in the south of England, a government virus advisory group thinks the new strain can spread more quickly.
+England’s chief medical officer, Chris Whitty, said that based on preliminary modeling data and rapidly rising incidence rates in southern England, a government virus advisory group thinks the new strain can spread more quickly.

-There is no current evidence to suggest the new strain is more deadly or that it affects vaccines and treatments, he added.
+There is no current evidence to suggest the new strain, which England’s public health agency identified through genomic surveillance., is more deadly or that it affects vaccines and treatments, he added.

 “We have alerted the World Health Organization and are continuing to analyze the available data to improve our understanding,” Whitty said in a statement.

-Britain’s health secretary first referred to the new virus variant this week, saying it is believed linked to the rapid surge of COVID-19 cases in southern and southeastern England.
-Whitty said the country’s public health agency identified it through genomic surveillance.
+Johnson is expected to announce to announce changes to current infection-prevention restrictions when he holds a news conference later Saturday.

-London now has the highest case rates in England.
-Most of southern England entered the highest level of coronavirus restrictions in the country’s three-tiered alert system, on Saturday.
-Under Tier 3 rules, people cannot socialize indoors, and restaurants and pubs only can offer takeaway service.
+London now has the highest case rates in England, and this week moved under the highest level of coronavirus restrictions in the country’s three-tier alert system.
+Most of southern England joined the capital in an expansion of Tier 3 rules Saturday, meaning a total of 38 million people — or 68% of England’s population — are living under the toughest rules.

+Under the restrictions, people cannot socialize indoors or in most outdoor places, and restaurants and pubs only can offer takeaway service.
 Shops remain open, however.

-The government planned to ease restrictions on socializing from Dec.23 to Dec.27 to allow people to travel and celebrate Christmas with family and friends, but the expected relaxation of rules has raised increasing concerns given that infections are already climbing in many places.
+The government has said restrictions on socializing will be eased from Dec.23 to Dec.27 to allow people to travel and celebrate Christmas with family and friends.
+The temporary holiday rules allow a maximum of three households to meet in a “Christmas bubble,” though Johnson urged residents to keep their celebrations small and short.

+The planned relaxation of rules has raised increasing concerns given that infections are already climbing sharply in many places.

-Johnson held an unscheduled meeting on Friday evening to discuss the latest evidence about the mutant strain with officials.
+The prime minister held an unscheduled meeting on Friday evening to discuss the latest evidence about the mutant strain with officials.
 He has refused to rule out the prospect of a third national lockdown for England.

 Wales and Northern Ireland, which have their own devolved governments and independent rules for controlling the virus, have already announced fresh lockdowns once Christmas is over.